 – Undiagnosed coeliac disease: In untreated coeliac disease, the lining of the gut where iron is absorbed is damaged by eating gluten.
 As a result, the absorption of iron is greatly affected.
 This type of iron deficiency is unresponsive to iron therapy unless the coeliac disease is first addressed.

 It is important to diagnose the underlying cause of the iron deficiency and if this has a medical cause this must first be treated.
 For those with slightly depleted stores, increasing dietary intake of iron may be enough to resolve any symptoms, followed by regular blood tests to check iron status.
 A diagnosis of iron deficiency anaemia will usually require iron supplementation and it may take 6-12 months before iron stores reach optimal levels.

 The recommended daily intake (RDI) of iron varies for men and women and for different life stages.
 During adulthood (19-50 years) the RDI for males is 8mg/day compared to 18mg/day for women.
 This value increases to 27mg/day during pregnancy (2).
-When we consider beef, which is a rich source of iron, 100g has 3.5mg of iron equating to 44% of a male adults RDI or 19% of a females’.
+When we consider beef, which is a rich source of iron, 100g has 3.5mg of iron equating to 44% of male adults RDI or 19% for females.

 It is important to note that there are two types of dietary iron: